PTE Listening Practice: Modules, Test Format & Success Tips

 You have a brief 7-second period to read some information before the audio recording begins.
 The recording typically lasts between 30 to 60 seconds.

-During this time, your goal is to type each missing word into the corresponding blank space in the transcript you hear them.
+During this time, your goal is to type each missing word into the corresponding blank space in the transcript as you hear it.

 For each correct word spelled accurately, you earn 1 point.
 There is no negative marking, so you won’t lose points for incorrect answers.